Self Portrait. 12x16, oil on linen. 2016-2017

 Although I started this at the end of 2016, it took a long time to finish as I kept putting it back on the easel to noodle around with.

-You might think that 'making it look like the subject' would be the hardest thing about painting a portrait, but for me it's getting the skin tone right.
+You might think that 'making it look like the subject' would be the hardest thing about painting a portrait, but for me all the difficulty lies in getting the skin tone right.
 It can be stupidly hard.
 I keep trying to mix a "flesh tone", but make a color that looks like an anemic orange.